 TRANSFORMING THE LIVES OF OUT-OF-SCHOOL GIRLS

-Leave No Girl Behind: TEAM Girl Malawi is a new five-year project under DFID’s Girls Education Challenge.
-The project will transform the lives of thousands of highly marginalised, out-of-school girls, to build their literacy and numeracy skills, improve their sexual and reproductive health, and enable them to transition into school, training or employment.
-Over the next five years, TfaC will train 155 Agent of Change teachers to work with 5,000 out-of-school girls in Dedza, Lilongwe and Mchinji Districts.
+Leave No Girl Behind: TEAM Girl Malawi is a five-year (2018-2023) project under FCDO’s Girls’ Education Challenge.
+The project is transforming the lives of thousands of highly marginalised, out-of-school girls, to build their literacy and numeracy skills, improve their sexual and reproductive health, and enable them to transition into school, training or employment.
+Since 2018, TfaC has trained 155 Agent of Change teachers to work with 5,000 out-of-school girls in Dedza, Lilongwe and Mchinji Districts.

 As part of the TEAM (Transformative Empowerment for Adolescent Girls in Malawi) project, we support girls to realise their sexual and reproductive health rights, through delivery of weekly Girls’ Club workshops in each of the 40 targeted communities.
 The clubs use our unique and interactive approach to promote personal development skills and cover important and relevant sexual and reproductive health topics, from child marriage and early pregnancy, to HIV prevention and menstruation.